Catechesis of the Good Shepherd

 All needed materials are provided in the Atrium, and the children take home their work periodically.

-If you have any questions regarding this form or the Religious Education program at St. Mary's, please email Crystal Palmer at cpalmer@stmarykingman.com.
+If you have any questions regarding the Religious Education program at St. Mary's, please email Crystal Palmer at cpalmer@stmarykingman.com.

 We Believe: